Our planet is currently going through a social and ecological crisis that is not gonna end unless we change our lifestyles and especially our diet.

-Entomophagy, the fact of eating insects, is one of the main gastronomic trends of 2017, and for good reasons.
-In short, if we take the example of crickets, they have unsuspected nutritional values.
-They represent an excellent source of complete protein, much more sustainable than any other animal proteins, and are rich in various minerals essential to the proper functioning of the human body.
+Entomophagy is the act of eating insects.
+It is one of the main gastronomic trends of 2017, and for good reasons.
+Simply put, if we take the example of crickets, they are an excellent source of complete protein, they are rich in various minerals essential to the proper functioning of the human body, and they are much more sustainable than any other animal proteins.

-But entomophagy is not a new practice, on the contrary!
+But entomophagy is not a new practice.
 In fact, insects have always been part of the everyday diet of many different countries.
 Currently, more than 2 billion people eat them on a regular basis.

 What is a cricket?

 Crickets are black or brown insects measuring about 10 millimetres long.
 Naturally found in soil, vegetation of fields or flower beds, they feed mainly on leaves, plants and grains.